Diary of Second Lieutenant Harold Gordon Cornell- 1916-1917- Part 4

 engine behind crushing him.
 In both

-cases the machines were d'Avelons.
+cases the machines were d'Havelons.
 It is

 a significant fact that our men are frequently

-practiced in funeral marching
+practiced in funeral marching.

-the Trainees for pilots were picked &
+The trainees for pilots were picked &

 sent away yesterday to Reading.
 Benjamin